electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 ### Audi Q4 e-tron technology

 Audi Q4 e-tron has a lot of advanced technology.
-Advanced Matrix lighning, advanced driver assistance systems, Virtual cockpit, AR Head up display and many many more
+Advanced Matrix lighting, advanced driver assistance systems, Virtual cockpit, AR Head-up display, and many many more

 See all details in the [Audi Q4 e-tron technology section](section)